JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

 ## When to use ChainRules vs ChainRulesCore?

 [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl) is a light-weight dependency for defining rules for functions in your packages, without you needing to depend on ChainRules.jl itself.
-It has no dependencies of its own.
+It has almost no dependencies of its own.
 If you only want to define rules, not use them, then you probably only want to load ChainRulesCore.jl.

 [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl) provides the full functionality for AD systems, in particular it has all the rules for Base Julia and the standard libraries.